stengerh/foo_uie_wsh_panel_mod/readme.md

 I've made a few minor modifications of the original component.
 Details can be found in the changelog below.

+##Before upgrading...

+You should check that none of the functions used by your scripts are marked as obsolete by v1.5.6.
+Even if you don't write your own scripts, the component will report use of obsolete functions to the foobar2000 **Console**.
+This is found on the **View** menu and should be checked just after foobar2000 starts as these messages are only reported once.
+Details on the exact functions affected are detailed in the changelog below.

+In v1.5.7 and newer, these functions have been removed and will cause those older scripts to crash.
+Either update/remove the scripts or continue using the older component.

 ##Downloads

 The latest component file can be downloaded on the [releases](https://github.com/marc2k3/foo_uie_wsh_panel_mod/releases) page.